 10. Data security threats

-It’s not who I am underneath, but what I do that defines me.”
+It’s not who I am underneath, but what I do that defines me.

 – Batman

-Design thinking is just like Batman – it’s always able to look for creative solutions to problems.
+Design thinking in healthcare is just like Batman – it’s always able to look for creative solutions to problems.
 It organizes scattered ideas and brings about subtle differences which make an impact.
 The purpose of design thinking is to delight users and to do so, the process employs methods that mix science and art with creativity and innovation.
 It requires decision-makers to empathize with patients, think creatively, ideate, and continually test solutions to these problems.

 The purpose of design thinking is to delight users and to do so, the process employs methods that mix science and art with creativity and innovation.